The #1 Secret to Choosing a Paint Color

 When it comes to picking a paint color, the natural light in your space is key.
-Believe it or not, natural light has the biggest impact on how paint colors are percieved in your home.
-The amount of light your space receives, the direction the light is coming from, and even the presence of other colors in the room (think fabrics furniture, etc) can actually alter how colors may appear, so it’s important to understand the lighting in your space when choosing paint colors.
+Believe it or not, natural light has the biggest impact on how paint colors are perceived in your home.
+The amount of light your space receives, the direction the light is coming from, and even how the light plays with other colors in your room (think fabrics, furniture, etc) can impact the way colors may appear, so it’s important to understand the interplay of color and light in your space when choosing paint colors.
 Here’s how to get it right.

 Interior rooms with minimal light or without windows, such as a bath or powder room, rely on artificial light which can vary greatly depending on your bulb choice.
 Fake the effect of natural light with a light bulb that mimics the outdoors like a Daylight D65 bulb.
-Its 6500 kelvin temperature proved most flattering with our paint, making the paint color feel the truest.
+Its 6500 kelvin temperature proved most flattering with our paint in lab tests, making the paint color feel the truest.
 To make a dark space feel larger, go for a very bright and airy color choice like white or one of our lighter shades of greige.

 No matter where you find your light, let it bring your room to life.
 And when light is scarce, here are a handful of ways to use paint to brighten even the darkest room.